 The Wharf Renewal Project maintains The Wharf’s distinctive character, it continues to house the full theatre-making process under one roof.
-It creates new and better experience for artists and audiences, and it will ensure that the Wharf remains an inspiration for adaptive reuse of a heritage building.
+It creates new and better experiences for artists and audiences, and it will ensure that The Wharf remains an inspiration for adaptive reuse of a heritage building.
 It builds on a vibrant legacy and will serve the city of Sydney for decades to come.

 What is involved in Sydney Theatre Company’s Wharf Renewal Project?

 An upgrade of Sydney Theatre Company’s existing facility at Pier 4/5.
 This proposal includes modernised theatres and audience facilities, more flexible theatres, rehearsal and workshop spaces.
 Improved facilities will ensure that STC can offer an even better visitor experience.